limansky/limansky_me/posts/2016-12-28-pagination-with-hakyll.md

     paginate <- buildPaginateWith postsGrouper postsPattern postsPageId
 ```

-In the simple case `postsPattern` can be just string `"posts/*"`, but I use different
+In a simple case `postsPattern` can be just a string `"posts/*"`, but I use different
-configurations depending on command line parameters (see [Draft posts with
+configurations depending on the command line parameters (see [Draft posts with
 Hakyll](/posts/2015-10-31-Draft-posts-with-Hakyll.html) post).

-Once we obtain a `Paginate` instance we can generate content using
+Once we obtain a `Paginate` instance we can generate content using the
 `paginateRules` function.
 This function takes an instance of `Paginate` as a
-parameter and a function with following signature `PageNumber -> Pattern ->
+parameter and a function with the following signature `PageNumber -> Pattern ->
 Rules()` as a second parameter.

 ```Haskell